 We've known for years these words speak to our students, but I was still surprised when a graduate recently told me he included this quote, and Community Prep's impact on his life, in his graduate school application essay.

-With more than 30 years of experience teaching students to set high goals and achieve them, I am constantly reminded that Community Prep teaches students so much more than academics.
+With almost 40 years of experience teaching students to set high goals and achieve them, I am constantly reminded that Community Prep teaches students so much more than academics.
 Our school is a crossroads, where a truly diverse group of students come together to learn, share, achieve, dream, grow, create, play, and thrive, knowing they will go on to some of the best high schools and colleges in the country.

 So many people's efforts make Community Prep the success it is today- students, parents, teachers, staff, administrators, trustees, donors, and volunteers.
 I invite you to learn more about our Community Prep family, through this website and, hopefully, a visit to our school.
 You are always welcome.